pdgilbert/LoRaGPS/README.md

 more details.
 There are trade offs amoung competing objectives: distance, date rate, data reliabilty, channel congestion, battery life ... .
 These are affected by the various settings.
-The best is difficult determined and will depend on the application.
+The best is difficult to determined and will depend on the application.
 For more information, see for example:

 [exploratory engineering](https://docs.exploratory.engineering/lora/dr_sf/)